slyhy/azure_cloud_deployment/README.md

 - ELK Configuration
   - Machines Being Monitored
   - Beats in Use
-- How to Use the Ansible Build
+- How to Use the Ansible Playbook
 - - -
 ## Description of the Topology